Female Bodybuilders & Women Who Lift Weights But Don’t Use Drugs Don’t Look Like Men

 Men were not put off by the idea of natural female bodybuilders, as evidenced by the large number of male non bodybuiding fans who purchased the magazines to see the female athletes.
 The appeal was a universal one, illustrated by the fact that female bodybuilders became a part of American popular culture.
 Multiple Ms. Olympia winner, Cory Everson had a regular workout program on ESPN, Ms Olympia, Rachel Mclish starred in several action movies (as did Cory Everson), Tonya Knight, Gladys Portugues and others.
 The naturally muscled physique was so popular that the bodybuilding federation at the time put a ban on any female bodybuilder appearing in the nude- and several prominent athletes defied the restrictions because of offers from magazines like Playboy.
 It is difficult to imagine a female bodybuilder today being courted by Playboy magazine for a feature, but it does give a glimpse into how accepted the look was, and that there was by no means any societal ideas that women who lifted weights were masculine by any means.

 Sadly, as the drug use became more and more rampant among female bodybuilders, instead of dealing with the problem of steroid use in the sport by establishing credible testing, the move was to instead have different contests for women where they didn’t have to be as big and defined as they were in the bodybuilding contests.
 Thus fitness and later figure competitions were born, but as the years went by- the same drive to win by any means saw drug use creeping into these categories as well- so much so that today the figure competitors are bigger and far more defined than the female bodybuilders of the early 80’s when drug use was not a major part of the sport.
-Promoters created the figure contests in an attempt to bring the dwindling crowds back to female physique contests, as the drops in ticket sales and the lack of interest among television networks and the mainstream media in hyper-muscular women mean that they had to do something to remain profitable- which sadly has always been the driving force of most sporting events.
-However, with drug use becoming standard in figure contests as well, promoters again did not implement drug testing which would expose the fact that drug use was very much a part of the sport, and instead created another category- Bikini.
-A category calling again for a softer, more feminine look- and once again even in these categories drug use is becoming more and more widespread.
-Today the Ms. Olympia contest is relegated to a second tier status as an aside to the men’s show.
-Attendance is low and even the hardcore bodybuilding magazines don’t cover female bodybuilding simply because there is little interest (or profit) in the idea of women chemically enhanced to the point where they look more like their male counterparts.
-A sorrowful end to a movement that very much embodied the idea of female empowerment on various levels.
+Promoters created the figure and later on the bikini categories in an attempt to bring the dwindling crowds back to female physique contests.
+As the steep drop in ticket sales and the lack of interest among television networks and mainstream media in showing hyper-muscular women meant that they had to do something to remain profitable.
+Which sadly has always been the driving force of sporting events.

 Female Bodybuilders & Women Who Lift Weights Are Not Masculine

-In spite of the changes in female bodybuilding and physique sports over the years, the aesthetic appeal of naturally built female muscle has not changed in any way- we jut are not presented with it as much as we were in the times when female competitors were part of popular American culture.
-The lack of visible, strong women who are not the product of a pharmaceutical cocktail does women a true disservice as do the advertising that tries to promote aerobic exercise as being more apt for women, when the only way they can possibly achieve the toned and sculpted physique that they seek is through serious weight training.
-So ladies, if you really want to get into great shape- step away from the classes and the treadmills and start lifting- you’ll like what you see!
+In spite of the changes in female bodybuilding and physique sports over the years, the aesthetic appeal of naturally built female muscle has not changed in any way- we just are not presented with it as much as we were in the times when non drug using female competitors were part of popular American culture.
+The lack of visible, strong women who are not the product of a pharmaceutical cocktail does women a true disservice.
+As does advertising that tries to promote aerobic exercise and class type activities as being more appropriate for women, when the only way they can possibly achieve the toned and sculpted physique that they seek is through serious weight training.
+So ladies, if you really want to get into great shape- don’t be afraid of lifting weights.
+Step away from the classes and the treadmills and start lifting- I can guarantee that you’ll like what you see!

 Please note that all material is copyrighted and DMCA Protected and can be reprinted only with the expressed authorization of the author.

-Featured everywhere from the Wall Street Journal to CBS News , Kevin Richardson is an award winning personal trainer, natural bodybuilding champion, creator of Naturally Intense High Intensity Personal Training and one of the most sought after personal trainers in New York City.
+Currently the international fitness consultant for UNICEF and featured everywhere from the Wall Street Journal to CBS News, Personal trainer NYC Kevin Richardson is an award winning personal trainer, natural bodybuilding champion, creator of Naturally Intense High Intensity Personal Training and one of the most sought after personal trainers in New York City.
 Learn more about his award winning personal training services here!